alexreardon/tiny-invariant/README.md

 // Error('Invariant violation: This will throw!');
 ```

-You can also make your messages lazy if they are expensive to create:
+You can also provide a function to generate your message, for when your message is expensive to create

 ```js
 import invariant from 'tiny-invariant';